-What should I do if I am stolen or robbed?
+What should I do if I am attacked or robbed?

-If you lose something of value, please report immediately to the nearest police station or call 110 (toll free) for police.
+If you lose something of value or encounter criminal activity, please report it immediately to the nearest police station or call 110 (toll free) for police.
 Notify your tour guide or tour leader for assistance.
-If you are in a hotel, please inform the hotel staff and ask them to call the police.
+If you are in a hotel, you may inform the hotel staff and ask them to call the police.